-COJTCs are certified by Institute of Technical Education (ITE) of Singapore with the aims to helps companies to develop high quality on-the-job training (OJT) practices.
-Company to be certified for COJTC are requirement to meet strict standards and requirements that prove the company has quality OJT system.
+COJTCs are certified by Institute of Technical Education (ITE) of Singapore with the aim to help companies to develop high quality onthe-job training (OJT) practices.
+Companies to be certified for COJTC are required to meet strict standards and requirements that prove the company has quality OJT system.
 Periodical reviews will be conducted by ITE to ensure the certified companies continue to make efforts in improving their OJT system.